SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     2 plus 3 equals 5; 5 times 4 equals 20; 20 modulo 5 equals 0.

-However, this is not the actual answer, due to the priorities and associativity of the operators used.
+However, the actual answer is ``4``, not ``20``.
+This is due to the *priorities* and *associativity* of the operators used:

+* Operator :term:`priority` means that some operators are given higher priority than others, and are calculated first.

+* Operator :term:`associativity` defines how operators of the same priority are grouped together – either grouped from the left, or grouped from the right.
+Think of it as meaning ‘they associate with the expression to their left’, or ‘they associate with the expression to their right’.

-Here's how the actual evaluation order is calculated.
+Here's how the actual evaluation order is calculated for the example above.
 Priority is considered first.
 Higher-priority operators are evaluated before lower-priority ones.
 In Swift, as in C, the multiplication operator (``*``) and the modulo operator (``%``) have a higher priority than the addition operator (``+``).
 As a result, they are both evaluated before the addition is considered.

 However, multiplication and modulo happen to have the *same* priority as each other.
 To work out the exact evaluation order to use, we therefore need to also look at their *associativity*.
 Multiplication and modulo both associate with the expression to their left.
 You can think of this as adding implicit parentheses around these parts of the expression, starting from their left: